Atticus Finch: Go Set a Watchman

-In July 2015, days before Lee's highly anticipated second novel, Go Set a Watchman, was officially published, the first chapter was released on The Guardian for public viewing.
+In July 2015, days before Lee's highly anticipated second novel, Go Set a Watchman, was officially published, the first chapter was released in The Guardian for public viewing.
 On that day, a New York Times review of the book (which is set about twenty years after the time period depicted in Mockingbird but is not a chronological sequel) revealed that Atticus, depicted in this version as being in his early seventies, is portrayed as a far less progressive character.
 He makes comments that favor segregation and has attended a Citizens' Council meeting.
 This has proved controversial to many readers, unaware perhaps that although To Kill a Mockingbird was published first, Watchman is the first draft of the text that later became Mockingbird and the characterizations and key plot details between the two books are not only different but sometimes contradictory.

-In terms of plot, Tom Robinson is acquitted in Watchman while in Mockingbird his unjust conviction as the result of prejudice was a central part of not only the story but why Atticus is seen culturally as such a righteous and progressive character.
-His defense is based on not just Robinson's innocence but on his fundamental equality.
+In terms of plot, Tom Robinson is acquitted in Watchman while in Mockingbird, his unjust conviction as the result of prejudice was a central part of not only the story, but why Atticus is seen culturally as such a righteous and progressive character.
+His defense is based on not just Robinson's innocence but on his fundamental sense of equality.
 His closing argument is a more polished version of the progressive argument the adult Jean Louise makes in Watchman and there are other instances where both versions contain the same descriptions word for word.
 This kind of character development, where motivations and ideals between characters, for reasons of plot, are changed is not unusual in the process of creative writing.
 Apart from the more progressive depiction of Atticus, the depiction of the town itself, especially the African-American characters, is also dramatically altered between the two drafts.
-Real-life comparisons with Lee's father, Amasa Coleman Lee, have also been made in the two differing versions of Atticus in that originally Amasa Lee was in favor of segregation but became more liberal later in life, later changing his views to those of Integration.
+Real-life comparisons with Lee's father, Amasa Coleman Lee, have also been made in the two differing versions of Atticus in that originally Amasa Lee was in favor of segregation but became more liberal later in life, changing his views to support integration.

-Tay Hohoff, Lee's editor, has also been argued to have played a major part in the character development of the novel and particularly Atticus' liberal transformation.
-Jonathan Mahler of The New York Times notes in his article The Invisible Hand Behind Harper Lee's 'To Kill a Mockingbird' that Ms. Hohoff, at the same time as she was guiding Ms. Lee through the Mockingbird re-write, was working on her own biography of the early-20th-century New York activist and humanist John Lovejoy Elliot.
+Tay Hohoff, Lee's editor, has also been argued to have played a major part in the character development of the novel and particularly Atticus's liberal transformation.
+Jonathan Mahler of The New York Times notes in his article The Invisible Hand Behind Harper Lee's 'To Kill a Mockingbird' that Ms. Hohoff, at the same time as she was guiding Ms. Lee through the Mockingbird re-write, was working on her own biography of the early 20th-century New York activist and humanist John Lovejoy Elliot.
 He notes that the book, A Ministry to Man, was published in 1959, a year before Mockingbird.